fengyuanchen/cropperjs/README.md

     - `naturalWidth`: the natural width of the image
     - `naturalHeight`: the natural height of the image
     - `aspectRatio`: the aspect ratio of the image
-    - `rotate`: the rotated degrees of the image if rotated
+    - `rotate`: the rotated degrees of the image if it is rotated
     - `scaleX`: the scaling factor to apply on the abscissa of the image if scaled
     - `scaleY`: the scaling factor to apply on the ordinate of the image if scaled